 Size: 15-28 (average, 22.0) mm

-FL Range: Most common with a few north Florida records.
+FL Range: Most common in the panhandle with a few north Florida records.
 There are museum specimens recorded south to Manatee County, but many of these may be misidentified.

 FL Season: May-September